-When both parents bear this dilute gene, it is quite likely that their puppies would have a blue/mouse coat.
-The coat colour of the blue dogs will differ almost black to dark grey and light grey to blue.
+When both parents bear this dilute gene, it is quite likely that their puppies will have a blue/mouse coat.
+The coat color of the blue dogs will differ almost from black to dark grey and light grey to blue.

-If it is hard to establish whether a puppy is blue or black, it ought to be apparent if the nose is blue.
-Blue French bulldogs typically feature light blue or blue looking eyes.
+If it is hard to establish whether a puppy is blue or black, it should be apparent if the nose is blue.
+Blue French bulldogs typically feature light blue or blue-looking eyes.

 Do Blue French Bulldogs have more health problems?

-Sadly, Blue French Bulldogs and several other breeds that display this dilute gene may have a genetic disorder identified as colour dilution alopecia (CDA).
+Sadly, Blue French Bulldogs and several other breeds that display this dilute gene may have a genetic disorder identified as color dilution alopecia (CDA).

-Colour dilution alopecia (CDA) is a hereditary gene inherited condition that makes hair areas to thin or hair loss and could cause flaky and/or irritated skin.
-The disorder is associated with dogs who have the “dilute” color and is frequently seen in dogs with a blue or fawn coat.
+Colour dilution alopecia (CDA) is a hereditary gene inherited condition that makes hair areas thin or causes hair loss and could cause flaky and irritated skin.
+The disorder is associated with dogs with the “dilute” color and is frequently seen in dogs with blue or fawn coats.

-Such dogs are born with a regular hair coat, and manifestations of CDA may start to develop when they are Six months of age or older.
-Although the condition has also been typically described in the blue French Bulldogs, it has also been recognised in other breeds.
+Such dogs are born with a regular hair coat, and manifestations of CDA may develop when they are Six months or older.
+Although the condition has also been described in the blue French Bulldogs, it has also been recognized in other breeds.

 Do I Need To Worry?

-Apart from its overall appearance, there is no health impact on the dog.
-Though there may be some particular skin problems which will arise and have to be resolved.
+Apart from its overall appearance, the dog has no health impact.
+However, there may be some particular skin problems that will arise and have to be resolved.

-Your dog can develop flaky and scaly skin in the hairless regions.
-It can also acquire small bumps or pimples connected with bacterial skin infection.
 Many CDA dogs may suffer itching that might need to be controlled.
+Your dog can develop flaky and scaly skin in hairless regions.
+It can also acquire small bumps or pimples connected with a bacterial skin infection.

 Can It Be Cured?

 Even though CDA is not curable, it is quite easy to treat.
 Your veterinary surgeon can identify the best way forward.
-This may include shampoos, rinses and/or lotions to control dryness, scaling or infections.
+This may include shampoos, rinses, and lotions to control dryness, scaling, or infections.

-If necessary, your veterinarian could recommend oral drugs to treat a more severe disease of the skin.
+Your veterinarian could recommend oral drugs to treat more severe skin diseases if necessary.
 Dietary suggestions could also be made to improve skin health.

 How much do blue French bulldogs cost?

 The French Bulldogs are fast become one of the most popular breeds.
 You can’t go far without noticing a Frenchie.
-Sadly, with this dramatic increasing popularity, there are also many unethical, reckless breeders and puppy mills.
+Sadly, there are also many unethical, reckless breeders and puppy mills with this dramatically increasing popularity.

 Some novice breeders are often irresponsible, combining breeds and interbreeding to increase their profits at the expense of the welfare of the dogs.